SwaroopVennapusa/OffBoard_control/README.md

 # OffBoard_control

-This github is the implementation of offboard control for https://github.com/Open-UAV/cps_challenge_2020
+This repo is the implementation of offboard control for https://github.com/Open-UAV/cps_challenge_2020

 # Objective